 **Some U.S. orders may carry an additional shipping charge.
 You will be contacted if this applies.
 Shipping Questions?
 Please email: email@example.com

-Australian Manuka Honey NPA 28+ (non-peroxide activity wich is the same as UMF) has been tested for methylglyoxal content (known as MGO), which is responsible for the unique antibacterial activity of manuka honey.
+Australian Manuka Honey NPA 28+ (a non-peroxide activity which is the same as UMF) has been tested for methylglyoxal content (known as MGO), which is responsible for the unique antibacterial activity of manuka honey.
 The result shows a level of MGO1443+ mg/kg.

 Superior levels of activity for WOUND & ORAL CARE

 - Apply to wound dressings for minor wounds and scratches

 - A teaspoon a day for improved digestion